inlab-geo/cofi/docs/README.md

     conda env create -f environment.yml
     ```

-2. To build, check and watch your changes:
+2. To build your changes:

     ```console
     cd <path-to-cofi>/docs
-    sphinx-autobuild . _build/html
+    make html
     ```

     The above command cleans up previous build files (if exist), updates API reference list and builds webpage files.

-3. Open your browser and go to http://127.0.0.1:8000.
+3. Open your browser and go to file://\<path-to-cofi\>/docs/_build/html/index.html.
-4. Refresh the website after you've changed things in this "docs" folder.
+4. Redo step 2 after you've changed things in this "docs" folder.
-5. To update API references, use `make update_api`.
+5. To (only) update API references, use `make update_api`.
+6. To (only) clean up built files, use `make clean`.

 ## Structure of this documentation